 To help newcomers discover their spiritual gifts and where they might volunteer in our church, my church has adopted the “Your Spiritual Gifts in the Marketplace” assessment that I created as part of the book The Marketplace Christian: A Practical Guide to Using Your Spiritual Gifts in Business.
 My pastor has allowed me to administer this assessment during the final session of our “connect class” for newcomers.
 IMPORTANT: We use this assessment as an opportunity not only to encourage the people to volunteer as greeters, nursery workers, etc… but as an opportunity to help them discover how God wants to use their gifts for revealing Jesus in their workplaces throughout the week.

 You and your church members and/or small group members can access the “Your Spiritual Gifts in the Marketplace” assessment I created and make copies to be used at your church or small group: CLICK TO DOWNLOAD.
 (Please comment below if you start using it.)
 The assessment includes access to examples of how 23 different spiritual gifts have been used in a marketplace setting.

 Following some basic evangelism training during your church’s newcomers’ class, I recommend distributing a card with five blank spaces in which people can write down the names of five people in their workplaces they’ll commit to reaching with the love of Jesus (e.g. clients, co-workers, bosses, vendors, etc.).
 They should commit to praying for, caring for, and sharing the gospel message with each of these seven people.

-If each workplace Christian reached just five people in his/her workplace with the love of Jesus by 2020, the entire workplace of approximately 156,000,000 people in the United States would be reached.
+If each workplace Christian reached just five people in his/her workplace with the love of Jesus, the entire workplace of approximately 156,000,000 people in the United States would be reached.
 No matter what nation you live in, your nation can be reached for Jesus via the workplace.